michellejanay/cyf-node-challenges/README.md

 - Is targeted to beginner developers

 Everyone is welcome to raise a Pull Request on this repository - please share with volunteers and/or students before merging.

+4 of these challenges are currently set in the week coursework for Node https://github.com/CodeYourFuture/Table-of-Contents/blob/main/README.md